valentebruno/Marvel-master/README.md

 Less verbose Auto-Layout constraints: `myView.autoPinEdgesToSuperviewEdges()`.

 #### pod 'CCBottomRefreshControl'
-Add a activity indicator at the bottom of UIScrollView (UITableView, UICollectionView).
-Because [ANGTFT](https://www.youtube.com/watch?v=pzZOc05BFHE), I'm kidding, I have a [lib](https://github.com/FelipeCardoso89/UILoadControl) that do that but its not on swift 5 yet and I had no time to implement it again at this moment.
+Add a activity indicator at the bottom of UIScrollView (UITableView, UICollectionView)

 ## How to install